 As technology evolves so do the needs of an organization that rely upon it; the ability to quickly adapt has become more important than ever, especially as of late.
 However, this doesn’t mean that adopting new technology isn’t without its own set of challenges.
-Take operating in the cloud for instance; one of the trade-offs is visibility.
+Take operating in the cloud for instance; one of the trade-offs is end to end visibility.
 When someone else owns the service, the application, the networking stack, and/or the infrastructure, it’s assumed that the organization is going to give up some visibility, but when service delivery issues arise – with Microsoft 365 or any other cloud service– the organization still looks to internal IT to diagnose and remediate the problem, regardless of the source of the issue.

-Traditionally, organizations have deployed services and applications in their own data centers, connecting them with monitoring solutions to detect the health of every component so IT knows everything is in “the green.”
-But today, all of that has moved to Microsoft’s datacenter, leaving IT with no direct visibility.
+Traditionally, organizations have deployed services and applications in their own data centres, connecting them with monitoring solutions to detect the health of every component so IT knows everything is in “the green.”
+But today, all of that has moved to Microsoft’s data centre, leaving IT with no direct visibility.
 Despite being the largest software company on the planet, even Microsoft can have service delivery issues from time to time.
 To their credit, Microsoft does go to reasonable lengths to communicate outages in several ways; their own Microsoft 365 Service health status site, as well as their Microsoft 365 Status handle on Twitter, are examples of this.

 For those organizations that heavily rely on Microsoft 365 services, this simply isn’t enough; a scenario where IT finds out well after users begin feeling the repercussions of an outage is simply too late.
 This doesn’t empower internal IT to do anything to at least understand who was impacted, what services were disrupted, and, if possible, what the root cause was.